vitor-hugo/router/README.md

 ## Manually

+> [!TIP]
+> - You will need to use two terminal windows to run the tests manually.
+> - All commands must be executed from the project root.

 ### 1. Start Test Server <!-- omit in toc -->
+In the first window terminal type:
 ```shell
 php -S localhost\:8000 -t tests/ServerTests/Server/
 ```

-### 2. Run the test <!-- omit in toc -->
+### 2. Run the tests <!-- omit in toc -->

-From the project root, type:
+In the second window, from the project root type:
-> You will probably need to use another terminal window.
 ```shell
 ./vendor/bin/phpunit
 ```

 # Contribute

 It is currently not open to contributions, I intend to make it available as soon as possible.